-Effects of Functions of the GA on Members of the Public
+Effects of Functions of the GAD on Members of the Public

 The General Administration Division provides the support services required to facilitate the efficient functioning of all other Divisions/Agencies in the Ministry of National Security.
-The public is served directly by the aforementioned "Specially Mandated" Units/ Agencies through the processing of applications for citizenship, permanent residence, exemption from the loss of permanent resident status, Overseas Missionaries' Permits and other related citizenship and immigration matters; Work Permits and Ministerial permits; permits related to Import licences for explosives and permission to operate a Protective Service Agency; and other social crime prevention services.
+Further, the public is served directly by the aforementioned "Specially Mandated" Units/ Agencies, inclusive of the processing of applications for citizenship, permanent residence, exemption from the loss of permanent resident status, Overseas Missionaries' Permits and other related citizenship and immigration matters; Work Permits and Ministerial permits; permits related to import licences for explosives and permission to operate a Protective Service Agency.

+ORGANIZATIONAL CHART

-ORGANIZATIONAL CHART GENERAL ADMINISTRATION - MINISTRY OF NATIONAL SECURITY
+GENERAL ADMINISTRATION - MINISTRY OF NATIONAL SECURITY